 9. Magnolia Jane (Magnolia Jane)

-Magnolia trees of the magnolia Jane variety pop out in purplish-pink blossoms every spring.
+Magnolia trees of the Jane variety pop out in purplish-pink blossoms every spring.
 Its leathery leaves turn golden and later bronze before falling off the tree in late fall or early winter.

 This showy magnolia tolerates clay soils and air pollution, growing 20 to 25 feet tall and 15 to 20 feet wide in full sun or partial shade.
 Several magnolia Jane trees together can make a tall, beautiful flowering hedge.

 Magnolia Jane is fussy about its growing conditions.
 It does not do well in a high-traffic area.
-It needs protection from wind, but it should not be planted in a southern exposure so it will not bloom before the last frost.
+It needs protection from wind, but it should not be planted in a southern exposure, so it will not bloom before the last frost.
 Magnolia Jane needs protection from snails, scales, weevils, and thrips.

 This magnolia is adapted to USDA Hardiness Zones 4 to 8.